gibarto/RFitZip/README.md

 getCalories(`start_date, end_date`) (dates to be given as "yyyy-mm-dd" in quotes)

-Returns a data frame with dateTime as a date object and value equal to calories
+Returns a data frame with dateTime as a date object and value equal to calories burned

     > calories<-getCalories("2015-01-01", "2015-01-05")
     > calories